On the Planet of Wounded Souls, the human race knows more about war than it does about living in peace.

 Gulf War (1991) – 293 dead

 America has had a long, bloody history.
+The present war in Afghanistan is the longest war in U.S. history, and still on-going.
 Far too many souls have perished in the quest to preserve life, liberty and the pursuit of happiness.

 Unfortunately, the world is populated by a small percentage of self-centered people who thirst for power in order to impose their will on others.
-Some of those who manage to bully their way to the top have malicious agendas, such as ethnic cleansing, suppression of human rights, confiscation of property, and so forth.
-The most vicious of these human maggots are willing to exterminate others based on race, religion, social status, etc. Such evil must be stopped whatever the cost.
+Some of those who manage to bully their way to the top have malicious agendas, often including confiscation of business and private property, suppression of human rights, personal enrichment, favoritism, personal religious agenda and so forth.
+The most vicious of these human maggots are eager to exterminate others based on race, religion, social status, territorial expansion, etc. Such evil must be stopped whatever the cost, both foreign and domestic.